square1-io/gwitlog/readme.md

 ```

 By default, these views shall be cached to `/tmp`.
 If you have permission issues with your deployment or just wish for all of your project views to be cached in one place, call `setCacheDirectory($path)`.
 This will update the cache directory used by the renderer.

+#### Over-riding default size limits

+A maximum of 20,000 commits will be handled by default.
+If you want to try processing more than this, calling `setMaxEntries($limit)` will increase the processing limit.

 ### Tests